ntno/mkdocs-terminal/tests/examples/highlightjs/docs/languages/bash.md

 echo -e "\nenter the path to a directory" read the_path

-echo -e "\nthis path has the following files and folders: " ls $the_path
+echo -e "\nfiles and folders: " ls $the_path
 ```